 LIBRARY and ARCHIVE PERMITS: For library or archive research with tenures of less than three months, most foreign scholars may enter Turkey on a tourist visa and

-advance of their arrival.
-Scholars wishing to carry out research in Turkey for terms longer than three months should apply for the research permit and in addition secure a research visa prior to entering Turkey.
+Scholars wishing to carry out research in Turkey for terms longer than three months should apply for the research permit from the library, archive, or other sponsoring institution.
+In addition they must secure a research visa through a Turkish Consulate prior to entering Turkey.
+They also need to procure a residence permit from local authorities within 30 days of arrival.
 Non-U.S. researchers should consult the Turkish

 Consulate for specific procedures.

-MUSEUM COLLECTIONS PERMITS: Those who wish to work in any collections in museums
+MUSEUM COLLECTIONS PERMITS: Those who wish to work with any collections in museums

 of Culture and Tourism, General Directorate of Cultural Heritage and Museums (Kültür